Thank you for stopping by! If you're new here, you may want to subscribe to our RSS feed. Thanks for visiting!

 Wow, that’s a lot of information, I know.
 But don’t be overwhelmed.
 Also remember that if you are in need of prayer, you are always welcome to submit a message to the Mommy Panel, email, message us on Facebook, or comment with your request.

 If you are just finding out that you are pregnant and are in a predicament you were not ready for, please know that some of us have been there.
 There is nothing too big for God, and we are always here to talk if you need someone to chat with.

-Angie, a mother of 5, currently lives in the Inland Empire area of Southern California with her husband of 19 years, Bobby, & 4 of their children.
-She is a non-custodial mother of 1 that lives with her during the Summer.
+Angie, a mother of 5, currently lives in the San Bernardino Mountains of Southern California with her husband of 11 years, Bobby, & 4 of their children.
+She is a non-custodial mother of 1 that lives with her during the Summer and visits during other parts of the year.
 Angie is a stay at home mom, homeschooling all 3 of her younger children.
 (She plans to homeschool her children through high school graduation.)
 She'll be the first to admit she is human & full of flaws.
 Every day she praises God for His grace & mercy on her life.
 She's lived in 5 different states, loves to craft & sew, and is what you would call a "Disney Geek" since birth.
 Dreaming of one day returning to school, her free time is spent studying and attempting to play piano.
 If you have any questions or for any other reason need to contact someone about this blog, she is the one to contact.
 You can email her at Angie (at) RaisingStickyHands (dot) com.